 A wedding ring represents an unalterable commitment, but that doesn’t mean the ring itself can’t alter over time.
 Your love remains steadfast, but other changes in your life — from finger size to financial flexibility — might have you mulling over a jewelry upgrade.
 Maybe the proposal set you up with a family heirloom that you hope to adapt to your own personal style.
 Perhaps you knew you didn’t want to wait on your forever ring before you moved forward with your forever partner.

-Now that you are out of your starter home and on your third set of cookware, however, you feel more comfortable slipping into something new.
-Not only can wedding ring sets evolve with your relationship, but they can celebrate its milestones as you further invest in the symbol of your marriage.
+Now that you are out of your starter home and on your third set of cookware, however, you feel more comfortable slipping into a new piece of jewelry.
+Not only can wedding ring sets evolve with your relationship, but they can celebrate your milestones as you further invest in the symbol of your marriage.

 Add a Second Wedding Band

 The most routine post-wedding addition to wedding jewelry is likely the second wedding band, which slides neatly on the other side of the engagement ring.
 Some couples wait for milestone anniversaries like the 10-year mark.
 Other brides make the call as soon as they decide that they’ve enjoyed the first wedding band well enough to double down on a second one.
 The two wedding bands can also be worn as a ring stack without the engagement ring for a simpler jewelry option that still has plenty of shine.

 If you know that you are going to be rocking stacked wedding rings quite a bit, you can pick a second wedding band that zigs where the first band zags.
 Or you can opt for the balanced symmetry of a matching pair.Shop All Stackable Wedding Rings